 Enter your password and click the Authenticate button.
 After that, the installation process will begin, displaying a progress bar as follows:

-GNU Octave will then be installed to your system and you will get the following message after a successful installation:
+GNU Octave will then be installed on your system and you will get the following message after a successful installation:

 Through the above dialog, you can choose to directly launch GNU Octave and even Remove it immediately for whatever reason.